Master-utsav/Nextjs-Clean-Portfolio/src/posts/quotes/days.quote.md

       Truth stands unshaken, even in silence,
       while a lie shouts loudly,
       only to crumble under the weight of its own deception.
+  - name: "Day 14"
+    content: |
+      When you're obsessed with growing,
+      mediocrity is never an option
+      — you strive for excellence and embrace every challenge.
+  - name: "Day 15"
+    content: |
+      Everyone owns something that stems from privilege, be grateful for it, not egotistical.
 ---